simoninireland/epydemic/doc/compartmentedmodel.rst

 Building a model means specifying the various compartments, loci, and events, and their associated probabilities.
-These methods are typically called from the :neth:`build` method, which is called during set-up to build the model using the experiment's simulation parameters.
+These methods are typically called from the :meth:`build` method, which is called during set-up to build the model using the experiment's simulation parameters.

 .. automethod:: CompartmentedModel.addCompartment